uo-ec607/lectures/06-web-css/06-web-css.md

 ## [1] "list"
 ```

 Hmmm...
-It turns out this is actually still a list, so let's *really* convert it to a data frame.
-One way to do this is by using dplyr's `bind_rows()` function, which is great for coercing (multiple) lists into a data frame.^[We'll see more examples of this once we get to the programming section of the course.]
+It turns out this is actually a list, so let's *really* convert it to a data frame.
+You can do this in multiple ways.
+I'm going to use dplyr's `bind_rows()` function, which is great for coercing (multiple) lists into a data frame.^[We'll see more examples of this once we get to the programming section of the course.]
 I also want to make some ggplot figures further below, so I'll just go ahead and load the whole tidyverse.

 ```r